integer-net/Solr/doc/manual.md

 ![Configuration Menu](http://www.integer-net.com/download/solr/integernet-solr-config-menu-en.png)

-The configuration option are listet and described here:
+The configuration option are listed and described here:

 ### General

 ![General](http://www.integer-net.com/download/solr/integernet-solr-config-general-en.png)

 In the upper area, success messages, error messages, warnings and information messages are display.
-For example there is an automated check if the module is activated, if access data to the Solr server is filles in and if the connection is working correctly.
+For example, there is an automated check if the module is activated, if access data to the Solr server is filled in and if the connection is working correctly.

 #### Is active

 If this switch is set to "No", the search module cannot be used on the frontend.
 Instead, the default search of Magento will be used.
-You can set the options for single websites and store views seperately.
+You can set the options for single websites and store views separately.

 #### License Key